TeamOrion/Documentation/Building for other devices.md

 Make device tree compatible with orion.
 Have a look at other Orion device trees to get some idea.

 Time to compile!
-Check the script orion.sh in documentation. or manually type these commands -
+Check the script orion.sh in documentation.
+Copy/download the file in the main directory.
+Then type ./orion.sh <device name> to start compiling or manually type these commands - . build/envsetup.sh breakfast *device name* export USE_PREBUILT_CHROMIUM=1
-. build/envsetup.sh
-breakfast *device name*
-export USE_PREBUILT_CHROMIUM=1